ebolat/emre.me/_posts/2019-09-07-dynamic-programming.md

 *Dynamic programming* is all about breaking down an **optimization problem** into **simpler sub-problems**, and **storing** the solution to each sub-problem so that each sub-problem is **solved only once**.

 This method was developed by [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman) in the **1950s**.
 He explained the reasoning behind the name "*Dynamic Programming*" in his autobiography[<sup>1</sup>](#references) and the main reason was: "*to pick a term that didn’t sound like mathematical research*".

 He wrote that the *Secretary of Defense* at the time was biased against research.
-So he picked “*programming*”, which sounded less like mathematical research.
+So he picked “*programming*”, which sounded less like *research*.
 He also wanted to get across the idea that it was multistage, so he picked “*dynamic*”.
 The final name was also hard to use in a negative way, even for a Congressman!

 ## Sub-problems ##
 We said that, it is all about *breaking down* the original problem into **simpler** *sub-problems*.
 But what is a **sub-problem**?